 PAP 3a results: what does it mean?

 PAP 3a means that mild to moderate abnormalities have been found in the cells of your cervix.
 This is not cancer.
-In many women, this resolves on its own, but it is important to take it seriously.
+For many women, this resolves on its own, but it is important to take it seriously.

 What exactly is PAP 3a?